dougeby/IntuneDocs/intune/store-apps-windows.md

 If your users have already installed the Windows 8.1 or Windows Phone 8.1 Company Portal apps from the Store, then they should be automatically updated to the new version with no action required from you or your user.
 If the update does not happen, ask your users to check that they have enabled autoupdates for Store apps on their devices.

 ### How do I upgrade my sideloaded Windows 8.1 Company Portal app to the Windows 10 Company Portal app?
-Our recommended migration path is to delete the assignment for the Windows 8.1 Company Portal app by setting the assignment action to “Uninstall”.
+Our recommended migration path is to delete the assignment for the Windows 8.1 Company Portal app by setting the assignment action to "Uninstall".
 Once this setting made, the Windows 10 Company Portal app can be assigned using any of the above options.

 If you need to sideload the app and assigned the Windows 8.1 Company Portal without signing it with the Symantec Certificate, follow the steps in the Assign directly via Intune section above to complete the upgrade.